juhgiyo/EpPathFinding.cs/README.md

 ```

-You may also use a List of walkable GridPos, while instantiating the DynamicGrid class.
-It will initiate only the nodes in the grid where the walkability is true:
+You may also use a `List` of walkable `GridPos`, while instantiating the `DynamicGrid` class.
+It will initiate only the nodes in the grid where the walkability is `true`:

 ```c#
 List<GridPos> walkableGridPosList= new List<GridPos>();